The universal Kummer congruences: Introduction

-In the present paper, we investigate the universal Kummer congruence modulo powers of prime $p$ for the divided universal Bernoulli numbers for the remaining case $(p-1)|n$.
-It is divided into two cases: even prime $2$ and odd primes $p$ such that $(p-1)|n$.
+In the present paper, our main goal is to investigate the above problem.
+We will exploit the universal Kummer congruence modulo powers of a prime $p$ for the divided universal Bernoulli numbers for the remaining case $(p-1)|n$.
+It is divided into two subcases: the even prime $2$ and odd primes $p$ such that $(p-1)|n$.
 For this purpose, we need to estimate $p$-adic valuations of the coefficients of the divided universal Bernoulli number ${{\hat B_n}\over n}$ when $n$ is divisible by $p-1$.
-The paper is organized as follows.
+This paper is organized as follows.
 In Section 2, we present notations and some preliminary results.
-Consequently in Section 3, we establish the universal Kummer congruences modulo powers of odd primes $p$ when $(p-1)|n$.
-Finally, we provide in Section 4 detailed analysis to 2-adic valuations of many kind of factorials and double factorials, and then we set up the universal Kummer congruences modulo powers of 2.
+As a consequence, in Section 3, we establish the universal Kummer congruences modulo powers of odd primes $p$ when $(p-1)|n$.
+Consequently, in Section 4, we treat the even prime $p=2$ case.
+We provide a detailed 2-adic analysis to many kinds of factorials and double factorials.
+Finally, in Section 5, we set up the universal Kummer congruences modulo powers of 2.
+Our result extends and strengthen the Adelberg-Hong-Ren theorem.
+It also extends Clarke's theorem and complements Adelberg's modulo prime powers result.